Kingdom Animalia (Animals)

 Class Insecta (Insects)

 No Taxon ("Acalyptratae")

 Explanation of Names

 Adults resemble solitary wasps in general shape and color.
 They have a petiolate abdomen (i.e. with a long, narrow second segment...followed by broader, shorter ones).
 The proboscis

-is long, straight and needle-like, projecting forward well beyond the face.
+is hinged near the base, beyond which it is long, straight and needle-like, projecting forward well beyond the face.
 The antennae are also long and straight, positioned close together, and point forwardly-upward (i.e. are porrect

 are often confused with Physoconops

 , which they closely resemble...for details on distinguishing the two, consult the "See Also"

 A draft pictorial key to Physocephala spp.

 still works well in our area (i.e. the U.S. & Canada) with these two caveats 1) his affinis